jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 byte scatter (`vstrb.8`) has total of 47 cycles of stall overhead at 16 byte stride (11 at 4 byte stride and 7 at 1 byte stride)

-pseudorandom byte permutation within at least 16byte (32 for half) area or 0 stride scatter, has the same timmings as unit stride
-(unlike e.g. 16 stride)
+pseudorandom byte permutation within e.g. 16byte (32 for half) area or 0 stride scatter, has the same timmings as unit stride (unlike e.g. 16 stride)

 vector load to scatter/gather indices latency is 4 cycles

-vector ALU (bitwise) to scatter/gather indices latency is 3 cycles
+vector ALU (e.g. bitwise) to scatter/gather indices latency is 3 cycles

 ## other optimization tips